pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/messaging/_index.md

 ### [MQTT](mqtt)

 In this tutorial, we will see how to create a message queue with MqttMessageQueue, which is a component available in the mqtt module.
-First, we will see the necessary pre-requisites and how to create a basic message queue.

 ### [NATS](nats)